marcinjahn/technology-notebook/src/docs/index.md

 This website is a place for various IT topics that I felt the need to write down.
 If you find any of the contents useful, that's great!
-You can find out more about how this website was built (and why) [here](/about/this-website.md).
+You can find out more about how this website was built [here](/about/this-website.md).

-Some of the publications:
+Some of my publications:

 - [ASP.NET
 Core